ptoner/orbit-db-kvstore/README.md

 Insert JSON objects into the table.
-These objects can contain the indexed fields as well as any other properties you want to save with the object.

 ```javascript